Kuy people: Kuy in Cambodia

 Kuy people in Cambodia, in particular the Kuy Dek or 'iron Kuy' are known for their role in iron smelting and blacksmithing during the Khmer empire, with archaeological evidence of this practice found in Kuy territory dating back to roughly A.D.
 800. This practice began to decline during the French colonial period, coming to an end in the 1940s due to price competition with suppliers in the West.

 The Kuy people in Cambodia primarily practice irrigated rice cultivation, although some groups maintain a practice of shifting cultivation.
 Some Kuy also raise silk worms and weave silk, with some Kuy artisans known for their unique basket and textile weaving skills.

 Although there is internal variation, central Kuy beliefs revolve around animism, and the belief in local spirits related to the forests and mountains surrounding the Kuy villages, commonly referred to as Ah'ret.
 The Ah'ret are consulted before key life events, related to farming, collecting resources from the forest, or social occasions such as marriage.
 Belief in these spirits does not negate Buddhist practice.
 Seventy-four percent of the Kuy in Cambodia are no longer fluent in Kuy, having adopted Khmer for daily use, and many have all but integrated into Khmer society although a significant portion still participates in traditional Kuy spiritual activities alongside Khmer Buddhism.
 Women have an esteemed position in Kui society ensuring community cohesion and spiritual beliefs, with female elders known as Yeak Chaeng or Yeak Chheon Chaeng serving as spiritual and ritual leaders.

 Today, the Kuy people are actively engaged in efforts to preserve Prey Lang forest in Cambodia.
 Prey Lang's name originated from the Kuy language and means "the forest (Prey) which belongs to all of us".

 Organisations including Amnesty International and Cultural Survival have documented how Kuy people have faced development aggression and been forcefully evicted from their homes due to economic land concessions.
 The "spirit forest" in which the Ah'ret live is an integral part of Kuy culture, however, these spaces are increasingly impacted by mining interests as Cambodia develops.

+Archaeological and cultural heritage in the area of Techo Sen Russey Treb Cambodian Royal Academy Park in Preah Vihear province has been associated with the history of Kuy communities in northern Cambodia.

 The Kuy are active members of the Cambodian Indigenous Youth Association.